cymourad/diy-ventilator/app/README.md

 * C-PAP (patient is conscious but having difficulty breathing)
 * Assist (difficult is back to normal brething but sometimes skips a breath)

 The user must also enter the height, weight, age and sex of the patient for the machine to calculate some parameters.
-Moreover, the user can choose to have more manual control and enter a set pressure for the C-PAP mode or set low and high pressures (IPAP and EPAP) for the Bi-PAP mode.
+Moreover, the user can choose to have more manual control and enter a set pressure for the C-PAP mode or set low and high pressures (PIP and PEEP) for the Bi-PAP mode.